 The biggest opportunities come around every 3 to 6 years in the age of Inflation onDemand, boom-bust-boom or whatever you want to call it.
 There will be an opportunity to capitalize on the next bust by either being actively bearish or more safely, in cash.
 Then assuming the world is to continue, in buying assets for pennies on the dollar, Prechter style.

 This is a rough game plan for a big picture.
 We now go back to managing smaller pictures and a continuation of the current bull phase into spring.
 Watch the media follow the trends and be alert going forward.
-The siren’s song of the stock tout is likely to become persuasive into the climax.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas!
+The siren’s song of the stock tout is likely to become persuasive into the climax.Subscribe to NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas or the free eLetter for an introduction to our work.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade